Epi-Consistent Approximation of Stochastic Dynamic Programs: Examples

-Since $\Prb_{\nu}$ has compact support and future states are constrained to a compact set, an argument utilising \cite[Theorems~9.6 and 9.8]{stokey-lucas:recursive-methods} shows that a unique continuous and convex solution function $\ECtgFunction_{\nu}$ satisfying the principle of optimality relative to the underlying approximation of (\ref{problem:revenue-optimization}) exists.
+Since $\Prob_{\nu}$ has compact support and future states are constrained to a compact set, an argument utilizing \parencite[Theorems~9.6 and 9.8]{stokey-lucas:recursive-methods} shows that a unique continuous and convex solution function $\ExptCtgF_{\nu}$ satisfying the principle of optimality relative to the underlying approximation of (\ref{problem:revenue-optimization}) exists.

-In order to construct a set $\mathcal{V}\subset\lscfcns(\mathbb{R}_+)$ for which the conditions of Theorem~\ref{theorem:infinite-horizon-consistency} hold, we derive the following pointwise bound on the approximating fixed-point functions $V_{\nu}$. \begin{proposition} In the context of this subsection, suppose that $\E_{\Prb}[\tilde{\xi}]$ is finite.
-Then, for each $\nu\in\mathbb{N}$ it holds that
+In order to construct a set $\mathcal{V}\subset\lscfcns(\reals_+)$ for which the conditions of Theorem~\ref{theorem:infinite-horizon-consistency} hold, we derive the following pointwise bound on the approximating fixed-point functions $V_{\nu}$. \begin{proposition} In the context of this subsection, suppose that $\Expt_{\Prob}[\rxi]$ is finite.
+Then, for each $\nu\in\nats$ it holds that

 and these bounds are finite valued for almost every outcome $\{{p}_1,{p}_2,\ldots\}$. \end{proposition}